 If you have a lower level of priority pass, or no priority at all, then it is unlikely that you will be offered a property in an area of high demand.

 You must immediately advise our Housing Management section so that your records may be amended.
-Such changes include changes in family size e.g birth of child or change of address.
-When notifying us of changes in family size ie birth of a child, we require the child's full name and date of birth.
+Such changes include changes in family size, for example, the birth of a child or change of address.
+When notifying us of changes in family size, such as the birth of a child, we require the child's full name and date of birth.

 If your address does change you will be required to complete a fresh application form and your application will be reassessed.
 The application form is based on your current accommodation.
 Your date of application will remain the same.

-Failure to notify changes of circumstances may lead to an offer being withdrawn.
+Failure to notify changes of circumstances may lead to an offer of accommodation being withdrawn.

 Orkney Islands Council's Housing Services and Orkney Housing Association Limited (OHAL) carry out a rolling review of the waiting list.
 All applicants will be contacted on the anniversary of their housing application to check if they still wish to be considered for housing.